shobhitexp/Pharmaceutical_sales_analysis_Powerbi/README.md

 ⚙️ Tools & Techniques
 Power BI Desktop & Service for interactive dashboards

-Power Query Editor for data cleaning and transformation
+Power Query Editor for data cleaning and transformation,

 Star Schema Modeling to optimize performance and scalability